shakthi-jpg/Ecommerce/README.md

 npm start
 Open your browser and visit http://localhost:5173/ to see the application in action.

-use this url to view url:https://main--helpful-nougat-5ab9da.netlify.app/
+use this url to view paste it u browser:https://main--helpful-nougat-5ab9da.netlify.app/

 Features
 Dynamic Cart Updates: Add, remove, and update item quantities in real-time.